 The Participating Agencies

-VLDS participating state agencies include the Virginia Department of Education (VDOE), the State Council of Higher Education for Virginia (SCHEV), the Virginia Employment Commission (VEC), the Virginia Department of Social Services (VDSS), the Virginia Community College System (VCCS), the Virginia Department for Aging and Rehabilitative Services (DARS), and Virginia Department of Health Professions (DHP).
+VLDS participating state agencies include the Virginia Department of Education (VDOE), the State Council of Higher Education for Virginia (SCHEV), the Virginia Employment Commission (VEC), the Virginia Department of Social Services (VDSS), the Virginia Community College System (VCCS), the Virginia Department for Aging and Rehabilitative Services (DARS), the Virginia Department of Juvenile Justice (DJJ), the Virginia Goodwill Network (VGN), the Virginia Department for the Blind and Vision Impaired (DBVI) and Virginia Department of Health Professions (DHP).
 VLDS has been designed for onboarding other state agencies in the future.